taleh007/Docs/aspnet/mvc/controllers/testing.rst

   :language: c#
   :emphasize-lines: 11,15,20,40-41

-The controller is following the `explicit dependencies principle <http://deviq.com/explicit-dependencies-principle/>`_, expecting dependency injection to provide it with an instance of ``IBrainStormSessionRepository``.
+The controller is following the `explicit dependencies principle <http://deviq.com/explicit-dependencies-principle/>`_, expecting dependency injection to provide it with an instance of ``IBrainstormSessionRepository``.
 This makes it fairly easy to test using a mock object framework, like `Moq <https://www.nuget.org/packages/Moq/>`_.
-To test the first ``Index`` method, which has no looping or branching logic and only calls one method, we need only verify that a ``ViewResult`` is returned, with a ``ViewModel`` containing whatever was returned from the repository's ``List`` method.
+The ``HTTP GET Index`` method has no looping or branching and only calls one method.
+To test this ``Index`` method, we need to verify that a ``ViewResult`` is returned, with a ``ViewModel`` from the repository's ``List`` method.

 .. literalinclude:: testing/sample/TestingControllersSample/tests/TestingControllerSample.Tests/UnitTests/HomeControllerIndex.cs
   :language: c#
-  :emphasize-lines: 16-17,23-25
+  :emphasize-lines: 16-17,23-26

+The ``HttpPost Index`` method (shown below) should verify:

-The second ``Index`` method (which accepts an ``HttpPost``) has slightly more logic, since it checks ``ModelState.IsValid``.
-We should test that, when ``ModelState.IsValid`` is ``false`` the action method returns a ``ViewResult`` with the appropriate data.
-Otherwise, we should confirm that the ``Add`` method is called on the repository and a ``RedirectToActionResult`` is returned with the correct arguments.
-Below are its unit tests:
+	- The action method returns a ``ViewResult`` with the appropriate data when ``ModelState.IsValid`` is ``false``
+	- The ``Add`` method on the repository is called and a ``RedirectToActionResult`` is returned with the correct arguments when ``ModelState.IsValid`` is false.

 .. literalinclude:: testing/sample/TestingControllersSample/tests/TestingControllerSample.Tests/UnitTests/HomeControllerIndexPost.cs
   :language: c#
+  :lines: 12-61
+  :dedent: 4
-  :emphasize-lines: 14-15,20,27-28,31,38
+  :emphasize-lines: 3-4,9,17-18,21,30

-The first test confirms that, when the ``ModelState`` is not valid, the method returns the same ``ViewResult`` as a GET request would.
+The first test confirms when ``ModelState`` is not valid, the same ``ViewResult`` is returned as for a ``GET`` request.
 Note that the test doesn't attempt to pass in an invalid model.
 That wouldn't work anyway since model binding isn't running - we're just calling the method directly.
 However, we're not trying to test model binding - we're only testing what our code in the action method does.
-So the simplest thing is to just explicitly add an error to ``ModelState``.
+The simplest approach is to add an error to ``ModelState``.

-The second test verifies that when ``ModelState`` is valid, a new ``BrainStormSession`` is added (via the repository), and the method returns a ``RedirectToActionResult`` with the expected properties.
+The second test verifies that when ``ModelState`` is valid, a new ``BrainstormSession`` is added (via the repository), and the method returns a ``RedirectToActionResult`` with the expected properties.
 Mocked calls that aren't called are normally ignored, but calling ``Verifiable`` at the end of the setup call allows it to be verified in the test.
 This is done with the call to ``mockRepo.Verify``.

+.. note:: The Moq library used in this sample makes it easy to mix verifiable, or "strict", mocks with non-verifiable mocks (also called "loose" mocks or stubs).
+Learn more about `customizing Mock behavior with Moq <https://github.com/Moq/moq4/wiki/Quickstart#customizing-mock-behavior>`_.

 Another controller in the app displays information related to a particular brainstorming session.
 It includes some logic to deal with invalid id values: